…Even the compassion of the wicked is cruel (Prov.12:10).

 Particularly since the Great Depression, we have gotten ourselves into a right pickle in the West, in relation to our expectation of what governments can do for us.
 This has already caused us some drama, and will cause a whole lot more in the coming years.

-Why?
 Because the West’s underlying belief structures have been shifting steadily away from God.
 But as Chesterton observed, when men stop believing in God, they don’t believe in nothing; they believe in anything.
 So people have been drawn to believe that the government can ultimately do for them, what only Jesus Christ could ever do.
 And this is where we have got it terribly wrong.
 As North has pointed out,

 The State is not an agency of creative transformation.
 It is not a saviour state.
 Men should not seek to make the State an agency of social salvation.
 It is supposed to enforce Biblical civil law-no more, no less.
 The State is not supposed to make men righteous; its God-assigned task is to restrain certain specified tasks of public evil.